popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 They can also serve as baselines for further analyses; for example, models incorporating demographic history serve as null models in selection analyses (@Hsieh2016a) or to seed downstream breeding program simulations (@Gaynor2020).
 More recently, population genomic simulations have begun to be used to help guide conservation decisions for threatened species (@Teixeira2021).

-In general, population genomic simulations become more useful the more realistically they represent the organism being simulated - that is, as they incorporate more features of the organism's biology.
+In general, population genomic simulations become more useful the more realistically they represent the species being simulated - that is, as they incorporate more features of the species' biology.
 Genome features such as mutation and recombination rates strongly affect genetic variation and haplotype structure (@Nachman2002), particularly when linked selection is important (TODO: cite linked selection?).
 Furthermore, the demographic history of a species, encompassing population sizes, divergences, and gene flow, can dramatically affect patterns of genetic variation (@Teshima2006).
 Thus estimates of these parameters are fundamentally important to the development of simulations of species of interest.
 This presents challenges not only in the coding of the simulations themselves, but in the choice of parameter estimates to be used to shape the simulation model.

 Stdpopsim is a community resource recently developed to provide easy access to detailed population genomic simulations (@Adrion2020).
 This resource lowers the technical barriers to performing such simulations and reduces the possibility of erroneous implementation of simulations for species with published models.
-But so far stdpopsim has been primarily restricted to well-characterized model organisms.
+But so far stdpopsim has been primarily restricted to well-characterized model species.
-Feedback from stdpopsim workshops emphasized the need for a better understanding among the empirical population genomic community of when it is practical to create a realistic simulation of a species of interest, and the community desires to expand the variety of organisms in stdpopsim.
+Feedback from stdpopsim workshops emphasized the need for a better understanding among the empirical population genomic community of when it is practical to create a realistic simulation of a species of interest, and the community desires to expand the variety of species in stdpopsim.

 Thus, the choice of whether and how to develop population genomic simulations for a species of interest is affected by the genomic resources and knowledge available for the species.
 These choices have a major impact on the resulting patterns of genomic variation generated by the simulation.
 The fundamental importance of these components of realistic population genomic simulations